KayChansiri/Demo_logistic_regression_ML/README.md

 Y=(H,H,H,T,H,H,H,T,H,T)

-According to the vector, H=subscription, and T =no subscriptionT=no subscription.
+According to the vector, H=subscription, and T =no subscription.
 Now, when plugging the 0.8 probability into the vector, you would get the following likelihood:

 *L*(*Y*∣*p*=0.8) = 0.8×0.8×0.8×(1−0.8)×0.8×0.8×0.8×(1−0.8)×0.8×(1−0.8) ≈ 0.001677